 Ponmudi literally means golden.
 You have to visit these hills that are at the fag end of the western ghats to see what it really means.
 The hairpin bends on the roads lead you to the top of Ponmudi hills.
 There you see layers of hills all around you.
 It is difficult to imagine that you are so close to the sea.

 Read more – Ponmudi Hills in the Western Ghats

-We saw some interesting displays here apart from old coins are like old weights, weighing scales, musical instruments and of course the exquisite wood-carved pieces.
+We saw some interesting displays here apart from old coins like old weights, weighing scales, musical instruments, and of course the exquisite wood-carved pieces.

 Interesting places to note are the courtyard and the Darbar Hall of the palace.

 You will also find many intricately carved wooden panels in the palace.

 Visiting Hours: 9:00 AM to 5:00 PM, Mondays closed.
 Nominal entry fees are charged.
 Photography allowed, camera charges applicable.